abstract:

 THE BRIEF

-As the written component of my final year in Artistic Direction, this thesis was an opportunity to explore a subject that bridges visual storytelling and human behavior.
+As the written component of my Artistic Direction Masters' Degree, this thesis was an opportunity to explore a subject that bridges visual storytelling and human behavior.
 I chose to examine the world of sport as a cultural and symbolic system, focusing on how team sports visually express and reinforce tribal identity.
 The work served not only as academic research but also as the theoretical foundation for my graduation design project, EUFORIA.